Common Quail Coturnix coturnix coturnix (Linnaeus, 1758)

 Colour Pattern

-This game birds is brown in colour with lighter streaks.
+This game bird is brown in colour with lighter streaks.
 Both sexes have a white stripe along its heads, but the female has a more homogeneous facial pattern than the male which has a black throat centre.

 Behavior